MaastrichtU-Library/tech-talk/_posts/2024-08-14-installing-iiif-with-omekas.md

 ### Install general software packages
 First, install the required software via the Ubuntu package manager.
-`libfreetype6-dev` is a dependency for the gd graphics processing library that Omeka S uses as PHP extension.
-The other ones are dependencies for other PHP extensions that Omeka S uses for compression or image processing.
 ```bash
 sudo apt-get install \
     libfreetype6-dev \